 Where Claude Sonnet 4.5 Wins Decisively

-- Instant testing with Artifacts: Claude lets you preview and interact with generated code directly in the chat.
-No copying files, no switching windows.
-This workflow advantage cannot be overstated.
+- Instant testing with Artifacts: Preview and interact with generated code directly in chat

-- Multi-file refactoring: Claude maintains focus for over 30 hours on complex, multi-step tasks.
-When working across multiple files, it tracks dependencies more reliably.
+- Multi-file refactoring: Maintains focus for 30+ hours on complex, multi-step tasks

-- First-time accuracy: In real world testing, Claude typically completes implementations correctly on first attempt, reducing debugging cycles.
+- First-time accuracy: Typically completes implementations correctly on first attempt

-- Response speed: The 2-3x faster generation keeps you in productive flow state.
+- Response speed: 2-3x faster generation keeps you in productive flow state

 Where Kimi K2 Provides Real Value

-- Cost efficiency: For high-volume applications, the 10x price advantage enables experiments that would be prohibitively expensive with Claude.
+- Cost efficiency: 10x price advantage enables experiments that would be prohibitively expensive

 My Honest Assessment